-Following the 1903 season, Angus put the team up for sale and it was purchased by millionaire William C. Yawkey, who insisted that Navin be retained to run the business end of the franchise.
-But Yawkey died suddenly and the ownership fell to his son William H. Yawkey, who had little genuine interest in baseball and also leaned heavily on Navin.
-Yawkey bankrolled the enterprise but remained in the background as Navin became president by proxy until 1908, when Yawkey sold him almost half the club and Navin officially became team president.
-Upon Yawkey’s death in 1919, Navin finally became a half owner of the Tigers, as the Yawkey estate sold him the 15 shares necessary to get up to 50 percent ownership.
+After the 1903 season, Angus put the team up for sale and it was purchased by millionaire William C. Yawkey, who retained Navin to run the business end of the franchise.
+Yawkey died suddenly and the ownership fell to his son William H. Yawkey, who had little genuine interest in baseball and also leaned heavily on Navin.
+Yawkey bankrolled the enterprise but remained in the background as Navin became president by proxy until 1908, when Yawkey sold him almost half the club and Navin became team president.
+Upon Yawkey’s death in 1919, Navin finally became a half-owner of the Tigers, as the Yawkey estate sold him the 15 shares necessary to get up to 50 percent ownership.
 The remaining 50 percent was sold to automobile magnates Walter O. Briggs and John Kelsey, with Navin continuing in his role as team president.

-Under Jennings's leadership, the Tigers won three consecutive American League pennants from 1907 to 1909, while the penny-pinching Navin kept the team’s payroll among the lowest in the big leagues.
-Following the 1907 season, for instance, Navin paid his two best players, Ty Cobb and Sam Crawford, a combined $8,000 in salary, considerably less than many players of comparable stature earned.
-“Paying a ball player his worth pained Old Stone Face deeply,” Ty Cobb later remembered.
-Cobb claimed that following his 1911 holdout, Navin attempted to rewrite his contract, which was supposed to be for $10,000, at a lower figure.
-When Cobb threatened to make Navin’s deceit public, the owner “fiddled with his pen and harrumphed a few times and finally restored the $10,000 sum."
+Under Jennings’ leadership, the Tigers won three consecutive pennants (1907-1909), while the penny-pinching Navin kept the team’s payroll among the lowest in the big leagues.
+After the 1907 season, for instance, Navin paid his two best players, Ty Cobb and Sam Crawford, a combined $8,000 in salary, considerably less than many players of comparable stature earned.
+“Paying a ball player his worth pained Old Stone Face deeply,” Ty Cobb later remembered.2 Cobb claimed that after his 1911 holdout, Navin attempted to rewrite his contract, which was supposed to be for $10,000, at a lower figure.
+When Cobb threatened to make Navin’s deceit public, the owner “fiddled with his pen and harrumphed a few times and finally restored the $10,000 sum.”3

 By 1912, with Ty Cobb drawing fans both at home and on the road, Navin and Yawkey had raked in $365,000 in profits, and the franchise that Navin had once bought into for a few thousand dollars was now worth an estimated $650,000.
-The owners invested much of their earnings back into the franchise, constructing a new steel-and-concrete stadium to on the site of old Bennett Park following the 1911 season.
+The owners invested much of their earnings back into the franchise, building a new steel-and-concrete stadium on the site of old Bennett Park after the 1911 season.
 The new structure at Michigan and Trumbull avenues played host to the Tigers for the next 88 seasons, and was first known as Navin Field.
-Over the 1923-24 offseason, Navin improved the park by adding a second deck to the grandstand and installing a press box which provided reporters covering Tigers games with the closest view of the action of any park in baseball.
+In the early 1920s Navin improved the park by adding a second deck to the grandstand and installing a press box which provided sportswriters with the closest view of the action of any park in baseball.

-But although Navin provided first class amenities for the fans and reporters who came to watch the Tigers, he failed to bring another pennant winner to Detroit.
-After 14 years at the helm, Jennings resigned after a disastrous seventh place finish in 1920, leading Navin to install Cobb as the club’s new manager.
+But although Navin provided first-class amenities for the fans and reporters who came to watch the Tigers, he failed to bring another pennant winner to Detroit.
+After 14 years at the helm, Hugh Jennings resigned after a disastrous seventh-place finish in 1920, leading Navin to install Cobb as the club’s new manager.
 Despite having one of the best hitting clubs in baseball, the Cobb-led “Tygers” of 1921-26 made only one serious challenge, in 1924, finishing a close third behind Washington.
-Manager Cobb publicly blamed Navin for his reluctance to purchase needed pitching to fill out a championship roster and by 1926 the Cobb-Navin honeymoon was over.
+Manager Cobb publicly blamed Navin for his reluctance to purchase needed pitching to fill out a championship roster, and by 1926 the Cobb-Navin honeymoon was over.
 In the wake of a budding game-throwing scandal involving Cobb and Tris Speaker, a disappointed Navin replaced the Georgia Peach with former Tiger George Moriarty.

 Detroit Free Press